Preparing students for life beyond school

 LEARNING OUTCOMES

-• theories/models to describe, explain and make predictions about chemical systems
+- Science UnderstandingStudents must understand:• theories/models to describe, explain and make predictions about chemical systems• factors that affect these systems• systems can be controlled

 The Children, Family and the Community course focuses on factors that influence human development and the wellbeing of individuals, families and communities.
 Students develop an understanding of the social, cultural, environmental, economic, political and technological factors which have an impact on the ability of individuals and families to develop skills and lead healthy lives.